 This current is only for a short time.
 Due to the large current flowing in the cable, the voltage drop in the system can cause damage to the electrical equipment.
 For this reason, a certain method of starting the motor is required.

-How does a Motor Starter work?
+How Does a Motor Starter Work?

 A starter is an electrical device used to easily turn the motor on and off.
 Contacts are made easier with the help of a starter so that the motor can be turned on and off.

 With the manual starter, we can turn the small motor on and off.
 In this, the hand-operated lever is operated manually by moving the contact position and turning it on and off.
 The disadvantage of a manual starter is that it has to be restarted in case of power failure.
-In other words, both its actions are done manually.
+In other words, both actions are done manually.

 Occasionally such a position can also be caused by the motor winding force due to the high current being carried in the motor.
 Due to this situation, this starter is not used much.
 This is why other alternative motor starters with protection such as automatic starters are used instead.